Church and state in medieval Europe: Investiture controversy

 When the Holy Roman Empire developed as a force from the tenth century, it was the first real non-barbarian challenge to the authority of the Church.
 A dispute between the secular and ecclesiastical powers emerged known as the Investiture Controversy, beginning in the mid-eleventh century and was resolved with the Concordat of Worms in 1122.
 While on the surface it was over a matter of official procedures regarding the appointments of offices, underneath was a powerful struggle for control over who held ultimate authority, the King or the Pope.

 Philip the Fair

 Pope Boniface VIII put some of the strongest claims to temporal as well as spiritual supremacy of any Pope and intervened incessantly in foreign affairs.
 He proclaimed that it "is necessary for salvation that every living creature be under submission to the Roman pontiff", pushing Papal Supremacy to its historical extreme.
 Boniface's quarrel with Philip the Fair became so resentful that he excommunicated him in 1303.
 However, before the Pope could lay France under an interdict, Boniface was seized by Philip.
-Although he was released from captivity after four days, he died of shock six months later.
+Although he was released from captivity after three days, he died of shock one month later.
 No subsequent popes were to repeat Boniface VIII's claims.